codgersanya/externaleutrancellfdd/readme.txt

 This script doesn't add eventual missing eutran frequencies, frequency relations and cell relations.
 Separate scripts are available for that purpose (See: https://github.com/codgersanya/Relations).
+Note that only one set of this scripts can be stored under your home -otherwise the program won't be able to find the subs and will be malfunctioning!